explosion/spaCy/website/docs/api/spancategorizer.md

 ## SpanCategorizer.initialize {#initialize tag="method"}

-Initialize the component for training. `get_examples` should be a function that returns an iterable of [`Example`](/api/example) objects.
-The data examples are used to **initialize the model** of the component and can either be the full training data or a representative sample.
-Initialization includes validating the network,
-[inferring missing shapes](https://thinc.ai/docs/usage-models#validation) and setting up the label scheme based on the data.
+Initialize the component for training. `get_examples` should be a function that returns an iterable of [`Example`](/api/example) objects. **At least one example should be supplied.** The data examples are used to **initialize the model** of the component and can either be the full training data or a representative sample.
+Initialization includes validating the network, [inferring missing shapes](https://thinc.ai/docs/usage-models#validation) and setting up the label scheme based on the data.
 This method is typically called by [`Language.initialize`](/api/language#initialize) and lets you customize